Paul L. Epner, MBA, MEd

 Diana Rusz, MPH

-Research and Program Manager
+Quality Improvement Program Manager

 Diana received her Master of Public Health degree in health policy and administration from the University of Illinois at Chicago.
 Prior to joining SIDM, Diana worked as a consultant for Health Management Associates (HMA), a national research and consulting healthcare firm.
 Before HMA, she worked as a graduate assistant at the Center for Research on Women and Gender as well as the Chicago Colorectal Cancer Consortium, while attending the University of Illinois at Chicago.
 Her research experience comes as a result of various academic appointments.
 They include research assistant with the Cancer Center at the University of Michigan Health System; research assistant with the School of Public Health at the University of Michigan; and she served as a wellness and risk reduction specialist for underserved youth in Detroit.